Where to Stay in Miami for a First Visit

 Choose Miami Beach when the beach is the point.
 Choose Brickell for short-stay dining and business logic.
 Choose Downtown when PortMiami or Biscayne Bay timing matters.
 Choose the airport area only when flight timing is the constraint.

-Loews is the cleanest first-wave answer when direct Miami Beach access should define the trip.
+Loews is the cleanest focused answer when direct Miami Beach access should define the trip.

 - 1 Name the real center